rixsilverith/cse-notes/README.md

 ├── ...
 ```

 `info.yaml` contains information about the course.
 More concisely, the title, short and group for that course.
-This file is automatically generated when initializing a new course by running `lnm init` script.
+This file is automatically generated when initializing a new course by running `lecture-notes init` script.
 The following is an example of an `info.yaml` file.
 ```yaml
 title: Analysis II
 short: AN2
 group: 219
 ```

 `master.tex` bundles up all the topics of the course into a single `.tex` file, which is compiled afterwards.
 It is also automatically generated and new topic are also imported by their own.
-To create a new topic run `lnm new-topic <course>`.
+To create a new topic run `lecture-notes new-topic <course>`.

 `bibliography.bib` contains all the bibliography entries used in the notes using the BibTeX format.
-By default, bibliography is not included in the notes (see [lecturenotes class options]() for more info).
+By default, bibliography is not included in the notes (see [lecturenotes class options](docs/lecturenotes.md) for more info).

 <!--
 ## Commands